mohammadeunus/InventoryManager.web_aspNetCore7/README.md

         Log.CloseAndFlush();
     }
     ```
-- Autofac: After that, you can proceed with configuring the dependency injection container, such as Autofac.
+- **Autofac**: After that, you can proceed with configuring the dependency injection container, such as Autofac.
     - set the following code below line : `var builder = WebApplication.CreateBuilder(args);`
     ```
     builder.Host.UseServiceProviderFactory(new AutoFacServiceProviderFactory());